 Includes securities with conditional repayment obligations.
 The cash outflow on the principal component on these securities is disclosed using the earliest optional exchange dates and the cash outflow of the interest component is disclosed using coupon dates instead of the contractual maturity.
 For contractual maturity of these securities refer to Note 23 Loan capital, further these instruments may be converted into ordinary shares on the occurrence of an other exchange event, and this may impact their maturity profile.
 Includes undrawn credit commitments and performance related contingencies in 0 to 3 months maturity band to reflect their earliest possible maturity.
 Comparative information has been rectated to explore the presentation in the current period.
-Cash flows on contingencies in a decompilate date of the principal component in the current period.
+Cash flows on contingencies in a decompilation of the principal component in the flow of the principal component in the current period.